brightsign/BrightAuthor-Plugins/PJLink-TCP-Network-Command/README.md

 ## Testing

-The [PJLink Test software](http://pjlink.jbmia.or.jp/english/dl.html) can be used to confirm commands are being sent/processed not the projector end.
+The [PJLink Test software](http://pjlink.jbmia.or.jp/english/dl.html) can be used to confirm commands are being sent/processed on the projector end.
 (Configure the Network under the Set up menu of the PJLinkTest4PJ exe.)

-With telnet enabled on you can see messages from the pjlink plugin printed to the screen.
+With telnet enabled on the BrightSign unit you can see messages from the pjlink plugin printed to the screen.
 Connection details (IP and port) as well as hex-encoded commands are printed.